Cefrida/ProjectPenney/README.md

 # Overview

-ProjectPenney is a data generation and visualization tool designed to simulate "Penney's Game".
-This game is a binary (Red/Black) sequence generating game between two players.
-One player selects a 3 sequence combination of red and black, then the other player chooses a different sequence.
-This code is used to simulate this game by analyzing the percentage chance of Player 2 winning given player 1's chosen sequence.
-The output is a heatmap visualization showing the likelihood of Player 2 winning, in percentages both by tricks and cards.
+ProjectPenney is a data generation and visualization tool designed to simulate Penney's Game, a probability-based game involving binary sequences (Red/Black).
+The game is played between two players and revolves around the occurrence of specific three-sequence combinations in a randomly generated sequence.

+How the Game Works:
+1. Player 1's Choice: Player 1 selects a three-sequence combination of Red (R) and Black (B).
+For example, they may choose "RRB".

+2. Player 2's Choice: Player 2 then selects a different three-sequence combination, such as "RBB".

+3. Sequence Generation: A long random binary sequence of Red and Black is generated (a deck).

+4. Trick : The game progresses by checking which player's chosen sequence appears first in the generated sequence.
+The player whose sequence appears first wins the "trick".

+5. The table is then cleared and the cards are collected by the trick winner.
+The game continues until the deck runs out.

+6. Statistical Analysis: Over multiple simulated rounds, the game evaluates the percentage chance of Player 2 winning based on Player 1's selection.

 Tricks
    - A trick is won when a players sequence appears in the shuffled deck
    - Each trick is worth 1 point